dontworryjohn/aws-bootcamp-cruddur-2023/journal/week9.md

 - Access Control: Roles and IAM users with the least privilege for making changes in the CICD pipeline.

-- Security of the CICD pipeline: For example, if secrets are being shared and/or if the secret manager is being used, the integrity of the container registry and therefore it  is not tampered with, controlling a none AWS CICD pipeline (vulnrability)
+- Security of the CICD pipeline: For example, if secrets are being shared and/or if the secret manager is being used, the integrity of the container registry and therefore it  is not tampered with, controlling a none AWS CICD pipeline (vulnerability)

 - Security in the CICD pipeline: Use of tools such as SCA, SAST, Secret Scanner, DAST implemented in the CICD pipeline